-The U.S. Attorney's Office said an Upstate man has been indicted in a murder-for-hire plot.
+The U.S. Attorney's Office said an Upstate man has pleaded guilty in a murder-for-hire plot.

-Officials said 25-year-old Brandon Cory Lecroy of Nation Road in Hodges was indicted for solicitation to commit a crime of violence and use of interstate commerce facilities in commission of murder-for-hire.
+Officials said 25-year-old Brandon Cory Lecroy of Nation Road in Hodges pleaded guilty on one count of solicitation to commit a crime of violence.

 He is also accused of requesting a "flaming cross" be put in the front yard and to hang his neighbor from a tree, the indictment states.
 He later told the agent he wanted to a 9mm "ghost gun" that could be untraceable, the FBI said.